Egypt coach Queiroz slams Eto'o 'war' comments

 Egypt coach Carlos Queiroz is unhappy with former Cameroon striker Samuel Eto'o's comments that compared the Africa Cup of Nations semi-final between the two countries to a war.

-A video published on the official Cameroon Football Federation (Fecafoot) Facebook page shows a speech by Eto'o, who is now its president, where he uses the word war more than once when referring to the game.
+A video published on the official Cameroon Football Federation (Fecafoot) Facebook page shows a speech by Eto'o, who is now its president, where he uses the word 'war' more than once when referring to the game.

-The former Barcelona striker, 40, was talking in the Cameroon dressing room shortly after the quarter-final win over The Gambia, but his choice of words has not gone down will with Queiroz.
+The former Barcelona striker, 40, was talking in the Cameroon dressing room shortly after the quarter-final win over The Gambia, but his choice of words has not gone down well with Queiroz.

 "It's a very unfortunate comment, a very bad approach, a very bad message to the people of Cameroon," the 68-year-old said.